View All Class Specifications

 Education and Experience:

-Two (2) years of experience in customer service in a court-related work environment; or an equivalent combination of education, training, and/or experience.
+Two (2) years of experience in customer service; or an equivalent combination of education, training, and/or experience.

 Special Qualifications (May be required depending on area of assignment):